Negotiating a severance was one of the best decisions I ever made. It was the stimulus that led me to create the book How To Engineer Your Layoff.

 Before I wrote the book, It took me two years to engineer my own layoff.
 I was concerned and didn’t know how.

 There were no resources on the market that could guide me to quit my job with money in my pocket.
 What was I supposed to say?
 “Hey Boss!
 If you give me $200,000 I’m outta here!” over coffee one morning?

+Fears and unknowns wracked my brain.
 What if I quit my job and my bank account goes dry in six months?
-What if I can’t find a new job in a new industry that I really love?
+And what if I can’t find a new job in a new industry that I really love?
 What if my entrepreneurial endeavors fail miserably and some exogenous variable knocks me out for the count?
-What if I turn into a deadbeat with no more motivation to do anything again?
+Worst of all, what if I turn into a deadbeat with no more motivation to do anything again?

 Negotiating A Severance Was The Catalyst